Explore your passion for film, animation and games design

 Undertake practical work in a strong collaborative environment with screenings and discussions.
 Take advantage of work placements or internships to combine theory and practice.
 Your acquired research skills will help you respond effectively to the changing nature of the screen production industry.

 Asia Pacific Screen Lab

 Submissions are currently open for the Asia Pacific Screen Lab (APSL).
 Now in its third year, APSL develops a vehicle for enabling film co-productions by early career feature filmmakers from across the Asia Pacific.
 Mentors sourced from Asia Pacific Screen Academy.

 LiveLab is the commercial production arm of Griffith Film School.
-Covering all platforms of screen production, games and animation, LiveLab aims to produce creative content, innovative thinking and a professional service on a par with the best production companies.
+Covering all platforms of screen production, games and animation, LiveLab produces innovative, creative content, and a professional service on a par with the best production companies.

 QCA Live is the central hub breaking new ground by offering you platforms to redirect, challenge and rethink where you can take your creative career.
 Explore studio courses, work-integrated learning, professional development, real world projects, industry engagement, and mobility opportunities.

 She’s Not There: virtuality, animation and live music in performance

 Conceived and directed by GFS staff Louise Harvey and Peter Moyes, 'She’s Not There' utilised motion capture of a vocal performance by Christine Johnston, and music from Composer Cameron Patrick, for the 3D animation of a fictional cabaret singer, Ms. Burly Chassis.